 Growth hackers use creative, out-of-the-box ideas that provide quicker, easily trackable results.
 It is especially beneficial for startups who are looking for rapid growth in their business.

-Growth hacking is not only about customer acquisition.
-It also focuses on customer activation, retention, and advocacy.
+Growth hacking not only is about customer acquisition but also focuses on customer activation, retention, and advocacy.

 Growth hacking is not just about testing your ideas using Google Ads or A/B Split tests.
 Any idea or experiment that ultimately results in the rapid growth of a business is a growth hack.